 If you fail to read a message due to any personal reason, the sender of the message will assume that probably you are trying to ignore him/her.
 That’s when it can be a privacy issue.
 Unfortunately, WhatsApp hasn’t come with any switch to turn it off.

 Hence for many WhatsApp users who love to have some privacy, the new feature might turn into a double-edged sword.

 Earlier many iOS users were complaining of Read Receipts feature of iMessage since they didn’t want to let senders know whether they read their message or simply ignore it owing to any reason.
 That was when iMessage didn’t have any switch to turn Read Receipt off.
 Keeping the concern of users in mind, Apple had a switch to turn it off.

-You can say that WhatsApp has followed on the footsteps of Apple by bringing Read Receipt in order to make the messaging app more convenient for users.
+You can say that WhatsApp has followed in the footsteps of Apple by bringing Read Receipt to make the messaging app more convenient for users.
 However, the 600 million of the app users will soon begin to ask for a switch to turn it off.

 The much-awaited Voice Calling in WhatsApp has been delayed yet again.
 It is reported to come by next year.
 Earlier, the messaging app had promised to bring Voice Calling by the mid of 2014.
 However, it couldn’t do so due to some technical issues.